Homelessness - Support And Guidance

-If we are satisfied that you are eligible for assistance and either homeless or threatened with homelessness, we will carry out an assessment which will look at the reasons why you are homeless or threatened with homelessness, what your housing needs are and what support needs you may have.
+If we are satisfied that you are eligible for assistance and you are either homeless or threatened with homelessness, we will carry out an assessment.
+The assessment will look at the reasons why you are homeless (or threatened with homelessness), what your housing needs are, and what support needs you may have.

-Following this assessment, we will work with you to agree a personalised housing plan.
+Following this assessment, we will work with you to agree a personal housing plan.
 The plan will record actions to be taken by both parties to obtain/retain suitable accommodation.

 (2) Duty to prevent homelessness

 The Act extends the period of being threatened with homelessness.
 This has been extended from 28 days to 56 days.
 The prevention duty will therefore start eight weeks before the anticipated date of actual homelessness, and will last for a period of 56 days.
 However, it may be brought to an end earlier where we are satisfied that you have found suitable accommodation.
 We will consider if there is a reasonable chance that it can be occupied for at least six months.

 (3) Duty to relieve homelessness

 Where you are homeless and eligible for assistance, we will take reasonable steps to relieve homelessness by helping you to secure suitable accommodation.
-This duty is owed to all eligible applicants, irrespective of priority need and whether or not you might be found intentionally homeless.
-If the you have no local connection to Ashford, we can refer the relief duty to another authority with which you do have a connection.
+This duty applies to all eligible applicants, regardless of priority need and whether or not you might be found intentionally homeless.
+If you have no local connection to Ashford, we can refer the relief duty to another local authority with which you do have a connection.

 The relief duty lasts for a period of 56 days and can be brought to an end if you find suitable accommodation which is likely to last for at least six months.
-The duty will also end if you refuse an offer of suitable accommodation of at least six months’ duration or if you deliberately and unreasonably refuses to co-operate with the relief process.
+The duty will also end if you refuse an offer of suitable accommodation of at least six months’ duration or if you deliberately and unreasonably refuse to co-operate with the relief process.

 The main homelessness duty